SensorsINI/v2e/README.md

 See our technical paper for futher information about these parameters.

  ### Frame rate and DVS timestamp resolution in v2e
- The _frame_rate_ parameter sets the output frame rate of DVS movies.
-It does not affect the generated DVS events, only how they are rendered to make the AVI movies.

- The timestep resolution of the generated DVS events is set by combining the source frame rate and _slowdown_factor_ parameters.
-For example, if the source video is at 30Hz frame rate and _slowdown_factor_ is 20, then the DVS events will have timestamp resolution of 1/(30*20)s=1/600s=1.66ms.
+There are several different 'frame rates' in v2e.
+On opening the input video, v2e reads the frame rate of the video and assumes the video is shot in real time, except that you can specify a _--input_slowmotion_factor_ slowdown_factor if the video is already a slow-motion video.
+The desired DVS timestamp resolution is combined with the source frame rate to compute the slow-motion upsampling factor.
+The output DVS AVI video is then generated using a _--dvs-exposure_ method.

+ * _--avi_frame_rate_: Just sets the frame rate for playback of output AVI files
+ * _--dvs-exposure_: See next section
+ * --input_slowmotion_factor_: Specifies by what factor the input video is slowed down.

 ## DVS frame exposure modes